ahm3dhany/CTF-write-ups/CyberSecurityBase/Medium/queenrulez/README.md

 	#!/bin/bash

 	: '
-	This script is to calc sha-1 hashes for "queenrulez0000~queenrulez9999" '
+	This script is to calculate sha-1 hashes for "queenrulez0000~queenrulez9999" '
 	desiredHash="3ede8b7d2e4c4fc26529ba543a6c4414793dc502"